The Shining Sequel Doctor Sleep Is Ready To Bring You Back To The Overlook Hotel

 The events of Doctor Sleep take place 40 years after The Shining and follows a now grown-up Danny Torrance (McGregor) helping teenager Abra (Curran) cope with her own powerful extrasensory gift, known as “the shine.”
 The pair must, however, be careful as a group called The True Knot, led by Rose The Hat (Ferguson) intends to feed off their gifts to reach their goal of immortality.

-Oh, and also that elevator blood scene.
+Oh, and also that lift blood scene.
 Just in case you weren’t haunted by The Shining enough as a kid.

 Despite King not being a huge fan of Kubrick’s adaptation of The Shining, Doctor Sleep’s director, Mike Flanagan, explained in an interview with Entertainment Weekly that he wanted to marry the book with the universe that Kubrick created, and that he sought King’s approval in that process.